-The WGTC Police Department maintains a daily crime log showing the crimes reported within the past 60 days.
+The WGTC Police Department can produce upon request a daily crime log showing the crimes reported within the past 60 days.
+Due to many campuses and such low volume of calls a log is not produced and displayed daily.
 This crime log is maintained by the Police Chief and/ or the Sergeant.
 The log is available for inspection and must be obtained through the Chief or Sergeant.
-Crime logs older than 60 days will be made available for public inspection within two business days of receiving a request to view them.
+Crime logs older than 60 days will be made available for public inspection within two normal business days of receiving a request to view them.
 Crime log entries include all crimes reported to the Police Department.
 Information includes the nature of the crime, date and time of the incident, general location of the crime and disposition of the complaint, if known.